h2oai/wave/website/docs/getting-started.md

 title: Introduction
 ---

-H2O Wave lets you build and deploy amazing realtime analytics with dramatically less effort.
+H2O Wave lets you build and deploy amazing, realtime analytics with dramatically less effort.

 ## What is H2O Wave?

-H2O Wave is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript or CSS.
+H2O Wave is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript, or CSS.

-It excels at capturing data, visualizations, and graphics from multiple sources, and broadcasting them live over the web.
+It excels at capturing data, visualizations, and graphics from multiple sources and broadcasting them live over the web.

 <video autoplay='autoplay' loop='loop' muted='muted'><source src={require('./assets/getting-started__dashboard.mp4').default} type='video/mp4'/></video>